 Let’s use this YTM formula for our example.

 Face/Par value: Rs 2,000

 Current Market Price: Rs 1,800

 YTM can be used as a metric to decide if a bond is a good investment or not.
-It helps to decide if a bond is worth investing or not.
+It helps to decide if a bond is worth investing in or not.
 You can compare the YTM of a bond with other bonds to see which one has a better road to maturity.
-YTM can also be used to compare bonds with different maturities for a like to like comparison.
+YTM can also be used to compare bonds with different maturities for a like-to-like comparison.
 The important point to know is that YTM gives you expected returns.
 Even though bonds are far less volatile than stocks, nothing in the world of investments can be taken by the stone.
 Make an informed decision and look at other factors as well.